 Every year, the Boston College Center for Corporate Citizenship gathers 600+ CSR professionals together for its annual International Corporate Citizenship Conference.
 Some of the most popular aspects of this three-day event are the numerous breakout sessions, where attendees can learn from expert panels, practical workshops, and in-depth case studies.
-This April in Los Angeles, the 2018 International Corporate Citizenship Conference—hosted by Travelers—will again feature 30 breakout sessions, and now is the best time to register, because for a limited time you SAVE $600 on registration!
+UPDATE: Save the date for next year's conference, hosted by Mary Kay, in Dallas, TX on April 28-30, 2019!

-Below is a recap of one of last year’s most popular sessions: Brand and reputation.
+Below is a recap of a popular past session: Brand and reputation.
 You can find this story, and more, in our quarterly magazine, The Corporate Citizen.

 The interaction between a company’s bottom line, its environmental, social, and governance (ESG) efforts, and the way customers view both its product and its people is complex.
 Figuring out the right mix may be demanding at times.
 If you get it right, the rewards are more than worth the effort.

 A company’s brand and reputation are important intangible assets with the potential to influence consumer perception, thereby increasing loyalty and purchase intent.
 They are important forces in attracting and retaining top talent, and—perhaps most importantly—they are major components of intangible value, which can account for up to 87 percent of market value.[i]

 Corporate citizenship programs have an important role to play in delivering the benefits of strong brands and reputations.
 According to the Boston College Center for Corporate Citizenship’s 2017 State of Corporate Citizenship study, the number of executive respondents reporting success in meeting the key business goal of enhancing reputation nearly doubled when corporate citizenship efforts were integrated into business strategy.